fischermoseley/manta/doc/ethernet_interface.md

 ## Overview
 For scenarios where UART is not available or higher bandwidth is desired, Manta provides an Ethernet interface for communicating between the host and FPGA.
 This interface uses UDP for communication, and leverages the builtin Python `sockets` module on the host side, and the open-source [LiteEth](https://github.com/enjoy-digital/liteeth) Ethernet core on the FPGA side.

-!!! warning "Not every device is supported!"
+!!! info "Not every device is supported!"

     Although Manta aims to be as platform-agnostic as possible, Ethernet PHYs and FPGA clock primitives are very particular devices.
 As a result, the supported devices are loosely restricted to those on [this list](https://github.com/enjoy-digital/liteeth?tab=readme-ov-file#-features).
 If a device you'd like to use isn't on the list, the community would love your help!